izzye84/healthcare_demo/README.md

       port: 5439
       user: data_load_service
       password:
-      dbname: strive-prod
+      dbname: some_company-prod
       schema: stage
   target: dev

   ```

-  3. Connect to Strive's VPN—access to the VPN can be requested at `IT@strivehealth.com`.
+  3. Connect to some_company's VPN—access to the VPN can be requested at `IT@some_companyhealth.com`.

   4. Connect to AWS with your SSO.